tsbraun1891/LegendsOfValor/README.txt

 Tanner Braun, tsbraun@bu.edu, U65930557

 COMPILATION:
-    Navigate to the folder containing all of the files for L:M&H and run javac *.java.
+    Navigate to the folder containing all of the files for Legends of Valorand run javac *.java.

 EXECUTION:
-    While still in the same folder as for compilation, run "java LegendsMonstersHeroes" and the program should start!
+    While still in the same folder as for compilation, run "java LegendsOfValor" and the program should start!

 ENTITIES:
 - Actor.java: